martinjameswhite/directsht/README.md

 ## Usage

 The code is relatively straightforward to use.
-Given a set of points defined by arrays of theta and phi (in radians) and weights the DirectSHT class can be called to provide the spherical harmonic transform coefficients alm.
+Given a set of points, defined by arrays of theta and phi (in radians) and weights, the DirectSHT class can be called to provide the spherical harmonic transform coefficients alm.